 Work-study student employees are also responsible for monitoring their work-study earnings.
-It is important for work-study student employees to use the pre-tax amount they earn, as opposed to the amount received after taxes, in tracking on their total earnings.
+It is important for work-study student employees to use the pre-tax amount they earn, as opposed to the amount received after taxes, in tracking their total earnings.

-Please refer to the resources for the Office of Student Employment resources for the Office of Student Employment when you begin the recruitment and hiring process for your student employees.
+Please refer to the resources for the Office of Student Employment when you begin the recruitment and hiring process for your student employees.